Psychopathography of Adolf Hitler: A Psychiatric Study of Hitler (1943)

-During World War II, the United States intelligence agency, OSS, collected information about Hitler's personality and commissioned a research team led by Walter Charles Langer to develop psychological reports in 1943.
-In one of these reports, titled A Psychiatric Study of Hitler, the hypothesis was developed that Hitler was treated in Pasewalk by the psychiatrist Edmund Forster, who had in 1933 committed suicide for fear of reprisals.
-The starting point of this report was the testimony of the psychiatrist Karl Kroner who also worked in the hospital in 1918.
+During World War II, the United States intelligence agency, Office of Strategic Services (OSS), collected information about Hitler's personality and commissioned a research team led by Walter Charles Langer to develop psychological reports in 1943.
+In one of these reports, titled A Psychiatric Study of Hitler, the hypothesis was developed that Hitler was treated in Pasewalk by psychiatrist Edmund Forster, who had in 1933 committed suicide for fear of reprisals.
+The starting point of this report was the testimony of psychiatrist Karl Kroner who also worked in the hospital in 1918.
 Kroner confirmed in particular that Forster had examined Hitler and that he had diagnosed him with "hysteria".
-The report was held under lock and key, but in the early 1970s rediscovered by the American Hitler-biographer John Toland.
-However at least some reject Kroner's testimony.
+The report was held under lock and key, but in the early 1970s rediscovered by Hitler-biographer John Toland.
+However, at least some reject Kroner's testimony.
 Jan Armbruster and Peter Theiss-Abendroth (2016) write "Having barely escaped a German concentration camp, Karl Kroner found it difficult to make a living in Iceland because his medical diploma wasn't recognized by the local authorities.
 Thus, he may have tried to accelerate his visa process to the US by making himself irreplaceable.
 Given the obvious exaggerations and distortions in his narrative and the tremendous pressure he was under, he may serve as a witness for a number of things – but certainly not for such a crucial aspect of history as the one in question here."

 I, the Eye Witness (1963)

-In 1939, the Austrian physician and writer Ernst Weiss, who lived in France in exile, wrote a novel, Ich, der Augenzeuge ("I, the eye witness"), a fictional autobiography of a doctor who cured a "hysterical" soldier A. H. from Braunau who had lost his eyesight in the trenches.
+In 1939, Austrian physician and writer Ernst Weiss, who lived in France in exile, wrote a novel, Ich, der Augenzeuge ("I, the eye witness"), a fictional autobiography of a doctor who cured a "hysterical" soldier A.H. from Braunau who had lost his eyesight in the trenches.
 The plot is set in a Reichswehr hospital at the end of 1918.
 Since his knowledge could be dangerous to the Nazis, the (fictional) physician is placed in a concentration camp in 1933 and released only after he surrenders the medical records.

-Ernst Weiss, the author, committed suicide after the entry of German troops in Paris.
-He was Jewish and had feared deportation.
+Weiss committed suicide in 1940 after German troops entered Paris; he was Jewish and had feared deportation.
 His novel was published in 1963.
 Weiss's knowledge of Hitler's hospital stay was believed to have come from the contemporary biographical literature.